 Senior Independent Living in Arlington Heights, IL

-An independent story — starring you.
+A story — starring you.

 The setting: A beautifully well-appointed Life Plan Community nestled on 45 inviting acres that feel like a country estate near Chicago.

-The scene: A day in the life of The Moorings independent living in Arlington Heights, IL.
+The scene: A day in the life of The Moorings Independent Living in Arlington Heights, IL.

 The characters: Anyone looking to have more joy, purpose and security in their life.

-- Morning — The day begins in your comfortably spacious independent senior living apartment or villa.
+- Morning — The day begins in your comfortably spacious senior living apartment or villa.
 You make a cup of coffee and decide whether to take a leisurely stroll around one of the lakes or go for a swim in the fitness center pool.
 You then get ready for choir rehearsal, the Resident Association meeting, playing trivia or enjoying tai chi.